General Education Requirements

 Embry-Riddle Aeronautical University’s general education program encourages effective learning and provides a coherent base for students to pursue their academic specializations.
 In specific support of the goals of general education, candidates for bachelor's degrees must complete course work in the following areas.

 In order to lead meaningful and responsible lives in complex societies, students produce, evaluate, articulate, and interpret information and meanings in oral and written communications.

 II.
 Mathematics, 6 hours

 In order to develop quantitative reasoning skills and to use and understand the language of science and technology, students must demonstrate mathematical proficiency.
-Three hours may be satisfied by placement, examination, or course completion.
+Three hours may be satisfied by skills assessment or course completion.
 The other three credit hours must be completed by taking a course that has college algebra as a prerequisite.

 III.
 Computer Science/Information Technology, 3 hours

 In order to use computers and to understand and evaluate their significance in the solution of problems, students study the concepts, techniques, and tools of computing.

 IV.
 Physical and Life Sciences, 6 hours